1jour1vin

 About the estate:

 Gérard Bertrand has made his name one of the most dynamic brands in the French wine industry.
-While he describes making wines from the South as a “way of life,” he is first and foremost a meticulous and demanding winemaker, striving for excellence across his 17 estates.
-This quest finds its culmination in Clos d’Ora, a magnificent vintage from the heights of La Livinière, and in a rosé from the Cabrières terroir, the Clos du Temple cuvée, which shines with its intense personality.
-Since 2002, he has been leading a major conversion of his vineyards to organic and biodynamic farming, making it one of the most impressive examples of sustainable viticulture in France.
+While he describes making wines from the South as an “art of living,” he is first and foremost a meticulous and demanding winemaker, striving for excellence across his 17 estates.
+This quest finds its culmination in the Clos d’Ora, a magnificent wine from the heights of La Livinière, and in a rosé from the Cabrières terroir—the Clos du Temple cuvée—which shines with its intense personality.
+Since 2002, he has been leading a large-scale conversion of his vineyards to organic and biodynamic farming, making his estate one of the most significant in France in terms of sustainable viticulture.
 All of the estates’ wines are remarkable.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France